wjc0326/FindHotel/README.md

   <img src="https://github.com/wjc0326/FindHotel/blob/main/readme-img/window_slide.gif" alt="window_slide" width="800">
 </div>

 * User can reserve the room by clicking any "Reserve or Book Now!" button.
-Select room part will show up, where the unavailable rooms (which has been occupied by other users in the chosen time range) will turn grey and not be selected:
+Select room part will show up, where the unavailable rooms (which has been occupied by other users in the chosen time range) will turn grey and can not be selected by current user:
 <div>
   <img src="https://github.com/wjc0326/FindHotel/blob/main/readme-img/select_room.png" alt="select_room" width="800">
 </div>